stevearrants/style/docs/activevoice.md

 > Active: Save the JIRA notice in your email for later use.

 When in doubt, start with the verb.
 Or start with the actor and then the verb.
-> My doctor gave me a clean bill of health.

 When to use the passive voice
 -----------------------------